 The final thesis is a consolidation of the independent research study they have been working on since the second semester.
 This course is self-managed, under the guidance of a thesis advisor, and intended to build on knowledge and skills acquired from the previous research modules.
 The completion of the final thesis involves the identification of and critical analysis of a problem or question relevant to English language pedagogy, and an extensive exploration of relevant literature, including current research.

 This course is an introduction to the most common approaches used in EFL/ESL research, including qualitative, quantitative and mixed methods designs.
-We will pay attention to various designs including but not limited to action research, narrative inquiry, case study, to provide teachers with tools to investigate issues in their context and community.
-This course will cover topics such as research paradigms, research designs, research problems, research questions, the role of the literature review, and methodological designs.
-By the end of this course, students are expected to consolidate their research proposal for their final thesis.
+We will pay particular attention to action research, to provide teachers with a reflection tool to improve their classroom practices.
+This course will cover topics such as: research paradigms, research designs, research problems, research questions, the role of the literature review, diagnostic evaluation of the research problem, planning research and application of an innovation to solve the problem (if applicable).

 The course aims to offer participants opportunities to:

 - Examine the main theoretical perspectives/paradigms/approaches in second language research.